Bhavna2716/Capstone_Final_Docs/README.md

 # Capstone_Final_Docs
-This repository contains all the updated files for Capstone project submission.
+This repository contains all the updated files for capstone project submission.
 Here is a list of the files in the repository
 1. Rcode file in R script formate cust_Capstone_Rcode.R